Note 28: Amendment to Shareholders Agreement of Taj SATS Air Catering Limited

 (d) Claims filed by the Company:

-The Company has filed claims for Government incentives in case of a new Greenfield project and an expansion hotel project.
+The Company has filed claims for Government incentives in case of a Greenfield project and an expansion hotel project.
 The claims are in initial stage of verification and in the absence of reasonable certainty at this stage, no income has been recognised in the financial statements.

-Note 32: Guarantees Given
+Note 32: Guarantees given

 Note 33: Capital Commitments